hemantksingh/messup-learn/People/Influence.md

 ## Deliver a positive message that suits them

 * Once you have understood the other person's motivations and desires and how these align with the shared goal, deliver a message that appeals to them even though the intention behind it is to meet your own goals. *bait the hook to suit the fish* rather than suit yourself.

+* Let others come up with the solution or recommendation that you wish to put forward.
+They are more likely to buy-in and commit to an idea if they come up with it.
+Make the idea bigger than yourself, make it ours.

 * Use positive language in your message: 'problems' become 'challenges', "weaknesses" become "opportunities for action" e.g.
   * Q: *Is the project going to be delivered in x weeks/months?*